dotnet/msbuild/documentation/high-level-introduction.md

 ## Execution Model

-A very inaccurate but useful way of thinking about how msbuild processes is to split it into three parts.
+A very inaccurate but useful way of thinking about how MSBuild processes is to split it into three parts.

 - Loading
   - Starting with the csproj load each file included into a giant buffer